bitovi/academy/src/technology-consulting/7-setting-expectations.md

 Ownership means understanding your role within the project and how your work impacts the overall goals.
 It’s about taking initiative, being accountable, and committing to delivering real value.

+- **Understand the objectives:** Make sure you understand the project’s aims and your role in achieving them.
+Break down big goals into smaller, actionable steps to make progress measurable and manageable.
+For example, if the project goal is to launch a new feature, set objectives for design, development, testing, and deployment phases.
 - **Clarify roles and responsibilities:** Clearly define what you are expected to do.
 Understand the scope of your tasks and how these tasks align with the wider project goals.
 If you’re not sure, ask!
-- **Set clear objectives:** Make sure you understand the project’s aims and your role in achieving them.
-Break down big goals into smaller, actionable steps to make progress measurable and manageable.
-For example, if the project goal is to launch a new feature, set objectives for design, development, testing, and deployment phases.
 - **Identify the Directly Responsible Individuals (DRIs):** Assign a DRI for each key component of the project.
 A DRI is the person accountable for the successful completion of a specific task or deliverable, ensuring there is clear ownership and no ambiguity about who is in charge.

 Tips and techniques: